Sun Bear (Lower)

 Anchor Materials: 40’ of webbing + 4 rapides

 Parking: Park at Sun Bear Parking.
 Drive Past Bear Mountain TH on Boynton Pass Rd until the pavement ends.
 Once on the dirt road, take the 1st Right onto FR152E.
-Drive carefully to the end of the bumpy road to the abandoned homestead.
-This road is short but bumpy and may be innaccesbile during heavy precipitation.
+Drive carefully to the end of the bumpy road and the abandoned homestead.
+This road is short but rough and may be closed or inaccessible during periods of heavy precipitation.

 Parking for the Original Approach at Bear Mountain TH.